Filip7/workcd-go/README.md

 3. Uses `fzf` for interactive fuzzy finding
 4. Outputs a `cd` command to change to the selected directory
 5. Optionally opens your editor in the new directory

+## Why?

+I became a DevOps for certain customer (yeah, DevOps is not necessarily a role, but you can imagine the kind of tasks one has) and with that came a lot of projects I had to manage, cding into each one became cumbersome, and every time typing `nvim .` (or `v .`).
+So I decided to create a small shell script that would do that for me(asked AI to generate it, because I dislike writing too much bash scripts).
+With time I wanted to also be able to use `fzf` to enable better interactive selection.
+And with time bash script became hard to manage.
+So asked AI to port it to go, and then took over the development myself.